 How To Obtain More Information

-Call the Federal Contact identified for each entry in Chapter III.
-This individual may be the Project Officer responsible for the study or another individual from the office of agency that conducted the study who is responsible for making the report available or for assisting individuals seeking additional information.
+- Call the Federal Contact identified for each entry in Chapter II.
+This individual, either the Project Officer responsible for the study or another individual from the office of agency that conducted the study, can provide copies of the report or other information.

-Contact the Performer, identified for each entry, which did the work of the study in question.
-More than likely, they will have a web site.
-In some instances, they also post copies of their final reports on the study even when the PIC Database does not identify it as available.
-A caution: since we can only provide the name of the performer, this route may be problematic although prominent organizations have well designed and current web sites that can be a wealth of information.
+- Contact the Performer, identified for each entry, who did the work of the study.
+More than likely, they have a web site.
+They may also post copies of their final reports on the study even when the PIC Database does not identify it as available.
+A caution: since we can only provide the name of the performer, this route may be problematic although prominent organizations have well designed and up-to-date web sites.

-Check the sponsoring agency´s web site, found in Appendix B; some agencies make all work they carry out available this way (for example the HHS Office of Inspector General routinely posts all their reports).
+- Check the sponsoring agency’s web site, found in Appendix C; some agencies make all work they carry out available this way (for example the HHS Office of Inspector General routinely posts all its reports).

-Search the full HHS web site, the main gateway to HHS online is http://www.hhs.gov/
+- Search the full HHS web site, the main gateway to HHS online, http://www.hhs.gov/.

 Enter words or phrases you want to search into the first field on the Search age.